seesharprun/generator-start-angular/readme.md

 Creates a blank, empty [Angular 4](http://angularjs.blogspot.com/2017/03/angular-400-now-available.html) project ideal for use with Visual Studio Code.

-The template is designed to integrate tightly with the Build, Tasks and Debug features of <http://twitter.com/code>.
+The template is designed to integrate tightly with the Build, Tasks and Debug features of [Visual Studio Code](http://code.visualstudio.com).

 ## Install